ComplexSec/secure-systems-admin/README.md

 Usage | Explanation
 ------------ | -------------
->file | Redirect stdout to overwrite a file
->>file | Redirect stdout to append to a file
-2>file | Redirect stderr to overwrite a file 2>/dev/null | Discard stderr messages by redirecting to /dev/null
->file2>&1 OR &>file | Redirect stdout and stderr to overwrite the same file
->>file2>&1 OR &>>file | Redirect stdout and stderr to append to the same file
+ ">file" | Redirect stdout to overwrite a file ">>file" | Redirect stdout to append to a file "2>file" | Redirect stderr to overwrite a file "2>/dev/null" | Discard stderr messages by redirecting to /dev/null ">file2>&1 OR &>file | Redirect stdout and stderr to overwrite the same file" ">>file2>&1 OR &>>file | Redirect stdout and stderr to append to the same file"

 The order of redirection operations is important.
 The sequence `> file 2>&1` redirects standard output to file and then redirects standard error to the same place as standard output